Concept of Processing Speed

 The following case assumes that targets are fed intermittently and the line stops for a specific period when one target arrives in front of the camera and then moves to bring the next target.

-Maximum number of inspections per minute = 60 seconds/Processing time of the vision system in seconds
+Maximum number of inspections per minute = 60 seconds/Processing time of the machine vision system in seconds

-Since the processing speed of a vision system depends on its capability and settings, you should confirm it using actual targets and settings.
+Since the processing speed of machine vision depends on its capability and settings, you should confirm it using actual targets and settings.

 A simple inspection can be processed within about 20 to 100 ms.